Aimee Carrero: Career

 In 2009, she appeared in the feature film Alvin and the Chipmunks: The Squeakquel.
 Carrero's television credits include The Mentalist, Lincoln Heights, Men of a Certain Age, The Middle, Greek, Zeke and Luther and Baby Daddy.
 In 2011, she was cast as Angie in the Cartoon Network live-action film Level Up.
 She reprised her role in the subsequent television series of the same name.
 The series ended in 2013 after two seasons.

 In 2012, Carrero played in the Lifetime television film Blue Lagoon: The Awakening.
 That same year, she made her Off-Broadway debut in Atlantic Theater Company's world premiere play, What Rhymes with America in December 2012.
+Marilyn Stasio of Variety praised her performance describing her full of "snappy wit and crackling intelligence".
 In 2014, she co-starred in the horror film Devil's Due.
-Carrero also had a recurring role in the second season of the FX series The Americans as Lucia, a Sandinista freedom fighter.
+Carrero also had a recurring role in the second season of the FX series The Americans as Lucia, a Sandinista freedom fighter and spy.
 She was also cast in the ABC Family sitcom Young & Hungry, starring Emily Osment.

+In January 2015, it was announced that Carrero will be providing the voice of Elena, Disney's first Latina fairy tale princess for the Disney Channel series Elena of Avalor.